mohamed-ahshik/AIProjectsCodes/SimpleNeuralNetwork/README.md

-Simple Neural Network Model for binary classification for cats and dogs using just one hidden layer and a batch size of 10 and epochs of 10
+Simple Neural Network Model for binary classification for cats and dogs using just one hidden layer and a batch size of 10 and epochs of 10 Create a virtuaal environment using the requirements.txt before trying out the scripts.
+Dataset from downloaded from kaggle.

 Lessons learned